 But a pretty yellow dress paired with ugly black snow boots and a big, puffy coat never said “Spring” to me.

-Even during a year with a late Easter, there was always the possibility of freezing temps on Easter morning so our egg hunts were held inside.
-I had seen outdoor Easter egg hunts on television but it was never something that happened in our neck of the woods.
+Even during a year with a late Easter, there was always the possibility of freezing temps on Easter morning and many times, snow on the ground so our Easter Egg Hunts were held inside.
+I had seen outdoor egg hunts on television but it was never something that happened in our neck of the woods.

 When I got married and moved to a climate with a lot less snow, I quickly learned that having an outdoor Egg Hunt was a definite possibility!